 The Blue Mosque — with its five main domes, six minarets, and eight secondary domes — is considered the classical period’s last great mosque.
 The architect, Sedefkâr Mehmed Ağa, combined Byzantine Christian and traditional Islamic architectural elements for a work of overwhelming size and splendor.

 So why is Sultan Ahmet Mosque also called the Blue Mosque?
-Because its interior is lined with more than 20,000 handmade İznik tiles, a ceramic that is always turquoise in color with red tulip designs.
-The mosque’s upper levels are also painted blue with natural light flooding in from the more than 200 stained glass windows.
+Because its interior is lined with more than 20,000 handmade İznik tiles, a ceramic that is turquoise in colour with red tulip designs.
+The mosque’s upper levels are also painted blue, with natural light flooding in from the more than 200 stained-glass windows.

 There are only three mosques in Turkey that have six minarets and the Blue Mosque is one of them.
 It is said that the architect misheard the Sultan’s request for “altın minareler” (golden minarets) for “altı minareler” (six minarets).
 At the time only the mosque of the Ka’aba in Mecca had six minarets, and in order not to appear presumptuous, the sultan ordered another minaret to be added to the Mecca mosque.
 The structure is most inspiring during the evening call to prayer, when the mosque is illuminated by lights.

 📅Closed to non-worshippers during six daily prayer times.